 One of the hardest things about studying in Australia is staying within a budget.
-The cost of living in Australia is not exactly cheap, and if you don’t have the right management skills, things may slip off your control easily.
+Living in Australia is costly, and you need the right management skills to avoid slipping of your control.

 According to the Australian government, the minimum amount needed to cover the cost of living in Australia is AU $20,290 annually (excluding travelling to and from Australia and tuition fees).